ymz-ncnk/mok/README.md

 Test coverage is about 90%.

 # How to use
-As an example, let's create a mock implementation of the `io.Reader` interface.
-Create in your home directory a `foo` folder with the following structure:
+As an example, let's mock the `io.Reader` interface.
+Create a `foo` folder with the following structure:
 ```
 foo/
  |‒‒‒reader_mock.go